Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/visual/visual.rst

 .. image:: img/visual_img2.png

-As result we get a simple and intuitive way to edit page data blocks directly in the page preview pane:
+As a result we get a simple and intuitive way to edit page data blocks directly in the page preview pane:

 .. figure:: img/visual_img3.png

-    Page after changes
+    Page after a changes